ansible-community/meetup/milestones/start_planning.md

 What kind of audience are you expecting in the meetup?
 What is their experience with Ansible and with Automation in general?

-Here are a few place for speaker outreach :
+Here are a few places for speaker outreach :
       1. Social media, email
       2. Community events
       3. Github contributions
       4. Ansible Community Communication platform

 While reaching out to the speakers, one has to be careful to refrain from spamming people to give talks at the meetups.
 If you know the person or someone who can introduce them, that would be wonderful.
 And if not, a personal touch to the message is necessary for the person to know you, your intention, and your ideas, so they can make a reasoned decision about accepting or declining the invite.
-Here are some template messages which might be helpful in this process.
+There are some [template messages](./resources/email_templates) in the resource section// which might be helpful in this process.

 ## Planning tools